 Create an Interlibrary Loan account.
 This will allow you to place requests for books and journal articles not owned by the UF Libraries.
 The ILL office will contact other borrowing libraries around the world to request your book or article.
 Journal articles are normally sent electronically.

 Enjoy the UF Libraries Safely!
 Bring your UF ID, a mask, and check for seat availability before you come.
 No food or drink, other than water, allowed.
-See answers to other FAQs here.
+See an overview of library services during COVID here and answers to other FAQs here.